Introducing: The Shot Tracker

 By choosing, you only improve your shot selection AND you have a baseline to measure your progress against.
 Once you master a shot spot/type, move to the next area and repeat.
 Read this post on basketball shooting drills.
 Your ball is your partner, go get a good one.
 I suggest the rock I’ve played with for the last 8 or 9 years – the Wilson Evolution Men’s Indoor Game Basketball (29.5).

-My favorite shooting drill is simple.
-To shoot jump shots from as close up as possible.
+My favorite shooting drill is form shooting: To shoot as many jump shots from as close up as possible to develop your natural form.
 You know, the dotted line around the rim.
 I’m not talking about layups.
-I’m talking about jump shots, with mighty arc and strong flicks of the wrist.
+I’m talking about shots, stationary or jumping, with high arc and strong flicks of the wrist.
 This is a much tougher shot than it looks.
 If you really want to improve your close, mid, long range jump shooting, start from within.
 Shoot as many of those as possible.
 It develops form and perfects muscle memory.
 Once you get the form, flick and follow through right, go further out and adjust the power in your jump and in your release accordingly.

 Not all shooters are scorers and not all scorers are shooters but the one thing they both share an incredible ability to put the ball in the basket.
 Michael Jordan was an average shooter early on, but he realized how important it was to have an accurate stroke so he devoted thousands of hours to improvement.
 And well, you know the rest of that story.